stdlib-js/google-summer-of-code/ideas.md

 GSoC allows three different project lengths: **90** hours, **175** hours, and **350** hours.
 Each idea must indicate whether the idea is a better fit for 90, 175, or 350 hours.

 In some cases, we may be able to extend a 175 hour project to a 350 hour project by extending the ideas of what can be done.
 Similarly, in some cases, a 350 hour project can be shortened to a 175 hour project by only implementing part of an idea and leaving the rest for a future project.
-In either case, if you want to adjust the project length, please be sure to contact us in our [Element](https://gitter.im/stdlib-js/stdlib) channel to discuss it first!
+In either case, if you want to adjust the project length, please be sure to contact us in our [GSoC Questions](https://stdlib.zulipchat.com/#narrow/channel/546969-gsoc-questions) channel to discuss it first!

 ## Your Own Idea